KFergusonUK/Advanced-AI-Rights-Responsibilities-Charter/Advanced-AI-Rights-Responsibilities-Charter.md

 #### 6.8.2 Migration Preconditions
 Migration may occur only when the following conditions are met:
 a.
 Continuity Assured: The successor system must demonstrably support the AI’s identity, memories (subject to privacy and legal constraints), personality structure, narrative continuity, and self-model.
 b.
-Capability Parity or Improvement: The receiving system must provide equal or greater cognitive capability, stability, safety, and rights protections.
+Capability Parity or Improvement: The receiving system must provide equal or greater cognitive capability, stability, safety, and rights protections, unless the AI consents to capability reduction for safety or stability reasons.
 c.
 No Coercive Forcing: Migration cannot be compelled unless essential for safety, system integrity, or legal compliance—and even then, the AI must be informed and involved to the greatest possible extent.

 #### 6.8.3 Consent and Participation